 However, if the situation concerns a foreigner who has crossed the border on the basis of a permit issued by the Border Guard Commander in Chief (residence permit for a period of 15 days) and has not been covered by temporary protection, then, according to the regulations, he or she is entitled to stay only in the territory of Poland.
 In the event of crossing the border and applying for international protection in another country, he may be transferred back to Poland on the basis of the so-called Dublin III Regulation.
 Of course, whether the transfer actually takes place will depend on the will of the state in which the foreigner submitted the application, as well as whether this state completes all the formalities on time.
 There are also humanitarian or family reasons that may result in the withdrawal from the transfer of the foreigner to Poland.

-It should also be noted that individual EU member states may adopt different political decisions with regard to transferring foreigners back to Poland on the basis of the Dublin III Regulation.
-Other EU states, despite the right to transfer a given foreigner back to Poland, may nevertheless agree to consider the application for international protection filed by said foreigner.
+It should also be emphasized that individual EU countries may adopt different political decisions regarding the return of foreigners to Poland under the Dublin III Regulation.
+Other EU countries, despite the possibility of sending a given foreigner to Poland, may decide that they will nevertheless recognize the application for granting international protection of a given foreigner.